 There’s no way to underestimate the importance of good closet lighting.
-After all, what good is it to keep your clothes or other essentials safely stored and organized in your closet if you can’t see what’s inside?
+After all, what’s the use of keeping your closet organized if you can’t see what’s inside?
+What’s the use of sorting your clothes and essentials by type or color if this arrangement is barely illuminated?
 But there are design and safety measures to keep in mind when selecting the right lighting for your closet.
 Knowing which types work well, or not, could spell the difference between closet bliss and an actual household disaster.
 For example, incandescent bulbs, including halogen lights, can get very, very hot — not a great idea in a closet filled with clothing and other flammable materials.

 But, we’re here to help!
 We’ll help you choose the perfect closet lighting fixtures that will work in any closet or walk-in closet to add an extra touch of drama.
 Read on to illuminate your clothes — and everything else — with these closet lighting solutions for any sized space.

 Newer homes usually follow closely regulated building codes for closet lighting, but many older homes can be guilty of non-compliance of even the most minimum of safety standards.
 Take a look inside your closets … go ahead, we’ll wait.
 Culprit #1 is the exposed incandescent bulb.
 If you found one of those you need to change it as soon as possible.

 Recessed and surface-mounted incandescent lights must be fully encased in a fixture housing with a cover.
 If your closet includes an exposed or only partially enclosed fixture, you’ll need to find a glass globe or other appropriate cover or install a completely new fixture.

 A few other safety tips:

 - Recessed fixtures with incandescent or LED bulbs should be a minimum of 6 inches from closet storage areas.